Skip to main content

 HTML explained

 HTML is what web pages are made of — a tree of nested elements that browsers render into the pages you see.
 Tim Berners-Lee created the first version with 18 tags at CERN in 1991.
 Today the WHATWG living standard defines over 100 elements.
-Contextractor's HTML output saves the raw page source before extraction, giving you the original markup to process however you need.
+Contextractor outputs cleaned, extracted HTML — and a separate original option saves the raw page source before extraction, giving you the unmodified markup to process however you need.

 JSON explained